gyselroth/docxBox/README.md

   the actual generic replacement
 * Markers can either be of the type ``text`` or a ``paragraph`` (to insert surrounding line-breaks), and contain a textual identifier
-* Marker identifiers can use any text (which is distinct within the document)
+* Marker identifiers can use any text, which should be distinct within the document

 ### Example